-During a brief run for New York State Senate, his campaign gained national attention for his reforms in education and government.
+During a brief run for New York State Senate, Basil’s campaign gained national attention for his reforms in education and government.
 An early profile in the Wall Street Journal led to a feature in a New York Magazine cover story on the next generation of African American leaders.
 The New York Daily News endorsed Basil, calling him a “fresh thinking…school reformer”.
 The New York Post “enthusiastically” endorsed saying “New York needs such vibrant leadership”.

-Basil graduated with a Bachelor of Science from Cornell University in Industrial and Labor Relations.
+Basil graduated with a Bachelor of Science in 1993 from Cornell University in Industrial and Labor Relations.
 In 1996, he received a Masters Degree in Public Policy from Columbia University’s School of International and Public Affairs.
 While there, he was awarded the Columbia University Departmental Fellowship and the Public Affairs Fellowship.

 A child of Jamaican immigrants, he is inspired by his father, a retired textile worker, and mother, a long-time public school special education teacher to give back to the community.
 Basil mentors young people in schools across this City to promote public service and education.
 He created a literacy program in Flushing Queens, where 5th graders are encouraged to read, write and expand their vocabulary.
 As a member of the community service organization 100 Black Men, Basil helped start the Eagle Academy in the Bronx, which has opened its 4th school in the tri-state area.